« Wireless security - don't get caught out | A few tips to improve SEO »

 The really important bit: how to work with developers if you're a start-up:

-PS.
-If you found this useful and we might be able to help, get in touch.
-Also, check out Daniel Kehoe, a friendly American freelance CTO that we're in touch with every now and then.
+I'd love to incorporate any feedback into this article.
+You might also want to check out Daniel Kehoe, an American freelance CTO that I'm in touch with every now and then.
 He wrote a great post on start-up disasters when getting a team together.